Kitura/Swift-Kuery/README.md

 migration0.alterTableAdd(column: t1.c) { result in ... }
 ```

-And raw alternations, if needed:
+You can also execute raw alterations, if needed:

 ```swift
 let dropColumnQuery = "ALTER TABLE " + t1.tableName + " DROP COLUMN " + t0.a.name